Hot weather affects battery life

 Keep the top of the battery clean.
 Dirt and engine grease can build up and, when they do, they serve as a conductor, which drains battery power.

 Look for corrosion accumulating on battery terminals.
-The corrosion, often blue in color, serves as an insulator, reducing current flow.
+The corrosion, often blue in colour, serves as an insulator, reducing current flow.

 When it is time to replace your battery, select one that’s rated at least as high as the original.
 The old adage that you get what you pay for must be considered when it comes to choosing a battery.